Take your business to the next level

 - Revolving or Seasonal Line of Credit

-How to prepare your loan request
+How to prepare a loan request

 As a small business owner, you know everything there is about running your business, but you may feel a bit confused or intimidated by approaching your banker about borrowing money.
 At TDECU we want to put you at ease, prepare you for this conversation and give you some idea of how bankers make credit decisions.
 Before approaching any lender, you should carefully evaluate your financing needs.
 While the lender will make an assessment of their own in analyzing your loan request, you are responsible for identifying the amount of money needed for specific purposes.